Horton-in-Ribblesdale railway station: Facilities

-As the station does not have a footbridge, the platforms are linked by a foot crossing (known in railway terms as a barrow crossing).
-Both platforms are lower than standard (though the southbound one has been partially raised to improve access to trains); there is no step-free access.
-Train running information is available via telephone and timetable posters, with digital PIS displays also now available following a rolling upgrade programme of station facilities by operator Northern.
+As the station did not have a footbridge until recently, the platforms are linked by a foot crossing (known in railway terms as a barrow crossing).
+Both platforms are lower than standard (though the southbound one has been partially raised to improve access to trains).
+Train running information is available via telephone and timetable posters, with customer information screens available following a rolling upgrade programme of station facilities by operator Northern.

-There is a proposal that the station receives a new footbridge (announced in March 2020), thanks to a £1.9 million scheme funded jointly by Network Rail and the government.
-This will see a fully accessible footbridge (complete with lifts) installed to replace the current barrow crossing.
-The bridge will also allow a scheme to relay the former quarry sidings (to permit Horton Quarry to dispatch its stone by rail once more) to proceed, as more trains would be shunting in and out of the station.
-However, the Yorkshire Dales National Park authority have objected to the proposal for a footbridge on the grounds that the design will impede on the conservation area, as the buildings that will house the lift shafts will be prominent above the station.
+The station has now received a new footbridge (announced in March 2020), thanks to a £4.2 million scheme funded jointly by Network Rail and the government.
+This has seen a fully accessible footbridge (complete with lifts) installed to replace the current barrow crossing.
+The bridge has also allowed a scheme to relay the former quarry sidings (to permit Horton Quarry to dispatch its stone by rail once more) to proceed, as more trains would be shunting in and out of the station.
+However, the Yorkshire Dales National Park authority objected to the proposal for a footbridge on the grounds that the design will impede on the conservation area, as the buildings that will house the lift shafts will be prominent above the station.
+The objection was unsuccessful, and the new bridge was commissioned in December 2024.

-Service
+Services

-There are about one train every two hours in each direction: southbound to Leeds (seven in total) and northbound to Carlisle (eight, plus one evening train that terminates at Ribblehead).
+There is about one train every two hours in each direction: southbound to Leeds (seven in total) and northbound to Carlisle (eight, plus one evening train that terminates at Ribblehead).
 The total is slightly unbalanced as some trains do not stop here.
-There is an extra train to Leeds on Saturdays, whilst there are five trains a day to both Leeds and Carlisle on Sundays (one of the former now continues to Nottingham).
+There is an extra train to Leeds and two services to/from Blackburn and Manchester Victoria on Saturdays, whilst there are five trains a day to both Leeds and Carlisle on Sundays (one of the former now continues to Nottingham).